Maná: 2013–present: Cama Incendiada / Rayando el sol Tour

+In 2015 the most recent studio album Cama incendiada was released.

 In 2016, Maná was inducted into the Hollywood Walk of Fame.

 In 2018, Mana received the Billboard Latin Music Lifetime Achievement Award and performed live on Telemundo from the Mandalay Bay Events Center in Las Vegas.
 Mana was honored as the Latin Recording Academy Person of the Year on 14 November 2018.

 In 2019, Mana announced in February 2019 their new tour "Rayando el sol tour" that will start in the USA in September 2019.
 On 12 April Maná released a new version of their classic hit Rayando el sol featuring Spanish singer Pablo Alborán as the first song from their upcoming project.

 In August 2021, Billboard and Telemundo announced that Maná would be honored with the icon award at the 2021 Billboard Latin Music Awards on 23 September 2021.
 The announcement included that the band would also perform a remake of the classic "El Reloj Cucú" ft.
-12-year-old artist Mabel at the awards show.
+12-year-old singer Mabel at the awards show.

+In 2025, Maná were nominated for induction into the Rock and Roll Hall of Fame for the first time.
+Maná are the first Spanish-language rock group to be nominated for Rock Hall induction.